-There are approximately 20 PhD students based at the Centre of Latin American Studies at any one time, working across a wide range of disciplines.
-The Centre is able to provide desk space for most of its PhD students, and they form a lively academic and social community, playing a full part in the Centre's activities, meeting regularly to present their latest research to each other and organizing seminars and conferences with the Centre's support.
-CLAS is able to contribute to the costs of carrying out fieldwork in Latin America, and you are also eligible to apply to other funds within your College and the University (see 'Funding for current students' for more detailed information on the potential sources available).
+There are usually around 12-15 PhD students based at the Centre of Latin American Studies at any one time, working across a wide range of disciplines.
+The Centre is able to provide desk space for most PhD students who wish to work here, and they form a lively academic and social community, playing a full part in the Centre's activities, meeting regularly to present their latest research to each other and organizing seminars and conferences with the Centre's support.
+CLAS is able to contribute to the costs of carrying out fieldwork in Latin America and you are also eligible to apply to other funds within your College and the University (see 'Funding for current students' for more detailed information on the potential sources available).

 Most of our PhD students come here to work on their thesis with leading scholars in their fields, but we are also committed to helping you develop your future career.
 CLAS provides specialized in-house training on the following

 - research skills

 - publishing in Latin American studies

 - improving your academic writing in Spanish (for conferences and journal publications)

 CLAS's own training provision is complemented and augmented by that available to all students within the School of Humanities and Social Sciences (HSS), of which CLAS is a part.
 HSS provides an array of training and development programmes, with a emphasis on transferable skills for those students who wish to consider careers beyond academia.
 Bursaries are available for those wishing to take language courses, and CLAS is currently able to offer specialist in-house training in Brazilian Portuguese.
 Whatever your future aspirations, you will be encouraged, if you wish, to take the opportunity to gain valuable teaching experience during your time here, in the form of small group supervisions and/or lectures.